project-koku/koku-ui/README.md

 3. Run the command `yarn` to install all the dependencies.

 ### Running Development Server against a hosted Koku instance with webpack proxy
-Note that this works with stage, prod, and CI environments.
+Note that this works with the stage, prod, and CI environments.

 #### Start Development Server